 What does it mean?

-2. Consent must be continuing (if someone consents initially and then says no later, consent is withdrawn).
-Note: consenting to one activity (e.g. kissing) does not automatically mean consent is given for another (e.g. removing someone else's clothes).
-In the same vein, just because consent was given for sex on one occasion doesn't mean consent has automatically been given for sex again in the future.
+- In the same vein, just because consent was given for sex on one occasion doesn't mean consent has automatically been given for sex again in the future.
+Consent must be affirmed for every instance of sexual contact.

-The law also indicates where a person is unable to give consent.
-It includes where a person is:
+The law also specifies certain situations where there is no consent.
+It includes where a person:

-- Unable to understand what they are consenting to (i.e. there must be informed consent)
+- Is unable to understand what they are consenting to (i.e. there must be informed consent);

-- Submitting to the abuse of authority of a professional or any other trusted person
+- Submits to the abuse of authority of a professional or any other trusted person;